zhihanyang2022/anxiety_tips/README.md

 - Thoughts on catastrophizing about the future:
   - Humans treat physical and imagined threats equally.
   - Have I successfully tackled the things I'm worried about in the past?

+- Notes from talk with aunt:
+   - In stressful time (e.g. coronavirus pandemic), don't set high standards for yourself.
+If you can't exercise without an exercise buddy (due to social isolation), it's totally okay to just not exercise!
+   - As a computer science student, you probably aren't too attached to the outcome of art or finance students.
+Don't be too attached to math and computer science either!
+Pay "debt" slower and work less hours per day!
+   - My parents are not just lending me money, they want to spend that money so that I can be educated.